 AP Explains: What a Trump impeachment trial might look like

-WASHINGTON, DC – With the House of Representatives racing toward an impeachment vote this week, President Donald Trump will likely become the third president to face a Senate trial to determine whether he should be removed from office,.
+With Wednesday’s historic impeachment vote by the House of Representatives, President Donald Trump became the third president to face a Senate trial to determine whether he should be removed from office.

 The examples of Andrew Johnson and Bill Clinton, who were both acquitted, offer insight into the process that Trump would face.
 Still, much remains unknown about how a trial would proceed on charges that Trump abused his power and obstructed Congress through his efforts to pressure Ukraine to investigate political rival Joe Biden while withholding military aid to the country.
 Among the unresolved issues are how long a trial would last, how many witnesses would be called, if any, and whether parts of the proceedings would be conducted behind closed doors.
 Republicans who control the Senate will have a big say over the rules.